TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/disk-perf-vmlimit-disk-throttling.md

 ## Diagnose and resolve Virtual Machine Disk performance issues

 Azure virtual machines have IOPS and throughput performance limits based on the virtual machine type and size.
-When your application running on your virtual machine requests more IOPS or throughput than what is allotted for the virtual machine, your application's performance gets capped.
-When this happens, the application will experience suboptimal performance and can lead to some negative consequences like increased latency.
+When your application running on your virtual machine requests more IOPS or throughput than what is allotted for the virtual machine, your application's performance is capped.
+When this happens, the application will experience suboptimal performance and can lead to negative consequences, such as increased latency.

 ## **Recommended Steps**

-If you are experiencing issues with disk performance please review our guidance on [Windows Virtual Machines and disk performance](https://docs.microsoft.com/azure/virtual-machines/windows/disk-performance-windows).
+If you are experiencing issues with disk performance, see our guidance on [Windows Virtual Machines and disk performance](https://docs.microsoft.com/azure/virtual-machines/windows/disk-performance-windows).

-**Detection: If you are unaware of the process driving disk consumption, for Windows virtual machines you can [run PerfInsights](data-blade:Microsoft_Azure_Compute.PerformanceDiagnosticsBlade.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/performanceDiagnostics)** and review results directly from the Azure portal.
+**Detection: If you are unaware of the process driving disk consumption, for Windows virtual machines**, [run PerfInsights](data-blade:Microsoft_Azure_Compute.PerformanceDiagnosticsBlade.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/performanceDiagnostics) and review results directly from the Azure portal.
 PerfInsights generates a report that contains a dedicated tab for storage analysis.

-You may also [download PerfInsights](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics#install-and-run-performance-diagnostics-on-your-vm) and run it in your virtual machine.
+You can also [download PerfInsights](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics#install-and-run-performance-diagnostics-on-your-vm) and run it in your virtual machine.

-*If you proceed to open a support case please attach the PerfInsights report for the Support Engineer to analyze.*
+*If you proceed to open a support case, attach the PerfInsights report for the Support Engineer to analyze.*

 ### Additional tools and guidance for troubleshooting disk performance